-- 5.6 Interests which require to be declared if known to you may be financial or non-financial.
-They may or may not cover interests which are registerable under the terms of this Code.
+- 5.8 Interests which must be declared if known to you may be financial or non-financial.
+They may or may not cover interests which are to be registered under Section 4 of this Code.
 Most of the interests to be declared will be your personal interests but, on occasion, you will have to consider whether the interests of other persons require you to make a declaration.
-The paragraphs which follow deal with (a) your financial interests (b) your non-financial interests and (c) the interests, financial and non-financial, of other persons. - 5.7 You will also have other private and personal interests and may serve, or be associated with, bodies, societies and organisations as a result of your private and personal interests and not because of your role as a member of an IJB.
+The following paragraphs deal with (a) your financial interests (b) your non-financial interests and (c) the interests, financial and non-financial, of other persons. - 5.9 You will also have other private and personal interests and may serve, or be associated with, bodies, societies and organisations as a result of your private and personal interests and not because of your role as a member of a public body.
 In the context of any particular matter you will need to decide whether to declare an interest.
 You should declare an interest unless you believe that, in the particular circumstances, the interest is too remote or without significance.
-In reaching a view on whether the objective test applies to the interest, you should consider whether your interest (whether taking the form of association or the holding of office) would be seen by a member of the public acting reasonably in a different light because it is the interest of a person who is a member of an IJB as opposed to the interest of an ordinary member of the public.
+In reaching a view on whether the objective test applies to the interest, you should consider whether your interest (whether taking the form of association or the holding of office) would be seen by a member of the public acting reasonably in a different light because it is the interest of a person who is a member of a public body as opposed to the interest of an ordinary member of the public.

-Your Financial Interests
+a) Your Financial Interests